jedishrfu/veritasSR-DC/README.md

 Evolutionary Symbolic Regression and Equation Discovery in C++

-==This project is a Summer 2026 independent study and as such is NOT open to issue, problem reports suggested improvements == ⸻
+**This project is a Summer 2026 independent study and as such is NOT open to iss problem reporting or suggested improvements **
+⸻

 ## Overview